Introduction

 Scribe

-Scribe (yours truly!) is software for process documentation.
-The tool automatically captures digital processes and creates step-by-step guides that are easy to edit, share and collaborate on.
+Scribe (yours truly!) is a user manual software that automatically captures digital processes and creates step-by-step guides that are easy to edit, share and collaborate on.
 You can embed your Scribes in your knowledge base or publish them right within Scribe Pages.

 Smartlook